FCP-INDI/fcp-indi.github.io/docs/_sources/user/running.rst

 Accessing the Head Node
 '''''''''''''''''''''''

-If you wish to use the C-PAC GUI while accessing the head node, type the following command:
+If you wish to access the head node, type the following command:

 .. code-block:: console